quadram-institute-bioscience/template_qib_report/README.md

 pip install -e . # installs in development mode (modifications to python files are live)
 ```

+In summary, the only conda package needed is `pandoc`.
+BTW `texlive-core` from conda must not be installed.
 There is a system package which might need to be installed outside conda, `texlive`:
 ```
 apt-get install texlive-full
 ```
-This is for the PDF report generation. `texlive-full` is huge (6GB of disk), but you won't need to worry about missing fonts again.
+This is for the PDF report generation.
+`texlive-full` is huge (6GB of disk), but you won't need to worry about missing fonts again.
 If you want something smaller you can try, from smaller to larger: `texlive-latex-base`, `texlive-latex-recommended`,
-`texlive-fonts-recommended`, and `texlive-latex-extra`, until `pandoc` compiles the PDF without errors.
+`texlive-fonts-recommended`, `texlive-plain-generic`, and `texlive-latex-extra`, until `pandoc` compiles the PDF without errors.

 The PDF report generation relies on the [Eisvogel latex template for pandoc](https://github.com/Wandmalfarbe/pandoc-latex-template),
 released under a BSD 3-clause.